Skip to main content

 Physical activity, particularly resistance training, is a potent stimulus for testosterone production in women.
 Engaging in exercises that challenge your muscles to work against a force, such as lifting weights or using resistance bands, sends a powerful anabolic signal throughout your body.

 This type of exercise promotes the development of lean muscle mass, which is metabolically active tissue that contributes to a healthier hormonal profile.
-The acute increase in testosterone following a session is a well-documented phenomenon that underscores the direct impact of this modality on your endocrine system.
+The acute increase in testosterone following a resistance training session is a well-documented phenomenon that underscores the direct impact of this modality on your endocrine system.

 Resistance training is a key lifestyle intervention for women seeking to naturally support their testosterone levels and, in turn, their bone density.